tenzindorji/projectnotes/docker/README.md

   `docker push tenzin/my-custom-app` #push to docker hub registry

 ## CMD VS ENTRYPOINT
+- CMD - default command to be executed when running the contianer in the docker file
+- CMD - it can be overwritten by providing commands during docker run.
+- ENTRYPOINT  - allows you to run executable files and it is not ignored when command is provided during docker run

 # Networking in docker
 ## Docker create three network automatically